Brusyliv Raion: Settlements

 Rural settlements in Brusyliv raion included:

 Brief

 It was situated in the south-eastern part of the region.
 Distance from the district (urban-type Brusyliv) to the regional center - 80 km by highways.

 Natural tourist objects

-There are centres of relaxation and recreational resources of reservoirs on the rivers Zdvyzh, Irpen.
+There are centres of relaxation and recreational resources of reservoirs on the rivers Zdvyzh and Irpin.

 Social and historical tourist objects

 There are the settlements of the Kievan Rus, (XI-XII.) in the villages Soloviyivka, Sobolivka, Skochyshche, Mistechko among the archaeological monuments.